JetBrains/amper/README.md

   compose: enabled
 ```

-This is pretty straightforward: It defines an iOS application with a dependency on a shared module and enables the Compose Multiplatform framework.
+This is pretty straightforward: it defines an iOS application with a dependency on a shared module and enables the Compose Multiplatform framework.
 A more interesting example would be `shared/module.yaml`:

 ```yaml
 # Produce a shared library for the JVM, Android, and iOS platforms: